openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns a promise which resolves with the ID of the uploaded draft.
+Returns a promise which resolves with the string ID of the uploaded draft.

 Example